 I know many people find it worthwhile to buy World of Hyatt points, especially those outside the US, who don’t have access to lucrative credit cards.

-Just remember that there are also other ways to earn World of Hyatt points, like by transferring over Chase Ultimate Rewards points.
-However, not everyone has access to US credit cards, and/or has the ability to earn points that way.
+Just remember that there are also other ways to earn World of Hyatt points, like by transferring Chase Ultimate Rewards.

 Do you plan on buying points with Hyatt’s current promotion?